ColdFusion provides the ability to automate tasks by running ColdFusion code at specified intervals.

 Here and in the screenshot below we are adding a Scheduled Task.
 The Chained Task setting is used to define dependencies between your tasks.

-We can also select to save output to a file ( .log or .txt format).
+We can also select to save output to a file (

 Here is the task successfully added.